ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 For this application, we chose to use a modal dialog to get the custom passcode.
 Moreover, we chose to use the same component for initially setting the passcode as we use for getting the passcode when unlocking the vault.

-Our component implements a different workflow depending on whether `setPasscodeMode` is `true` (ask the user twice, do not allow a "cancel") or `false` (ask once, allow a "cancel").
+Our component implements a different workflow depending on whether `setPasscodeMode` is:

+- `true` - ask the user twice, do not allow a "cancel"
+- `false` - ask once, allow a "cancel"

 Because our [Identity Vault implementation](./README.md#identity-vault-implementation) is outside of React, we'll need to pass in a callback method when [AppInitializer](./README.md#appinitializer) invokes `initializeVault()`.
 This is provided by the hook exported from `AppPinDialog`: